 Impact-resistant windows are made with dual layers of glass with a special synthetic film sandwiched in between.
 You can choose from varying film thicknesses, and some types help to filter out UV-rays and outside heat while keeping your home well-lit and cool.

-During hurricane season, when strong winds fling debris towards your windows, impact-resistant glass may crack, but will not shatter.
+During hurricane season, when strong winds fling debris towards your home, hurricane windows may crack, but will not shatter.
 Traditional glass windows may break under a sudden gust of wind, and this creates a pocket of strong air pressure indoors, possibly causing other windows and doors to fall apart, and even tearing down walls.
 For this reason, state authorities have truly been keen on educating the locals about the importance of disaster readiness in the home.

 Impact-resistant windows are not just a stylish fad for new homeowners, but they are actually mandatory.
 The Florida Building Code (FBC) specifies that homes built earlier than year 2001 should be renovated to include these window types and other hurricane-resistant structures like doors and shutters.
 Because these specialized types of glass are heavier than regular windows, the frame and the fasteners that secure it should be just as tough.